Reclaiming Power: The Black Maternal Crisis

 (she/her)

-Mrs. Braimah (she/her) was the first Black Certified Nurse Midwife (CNM), since the Granny midwives, attending home births in the state.
-She has over 20 years of experience supporting women in a variety of settings.
-She received her Master of Science in Nursing with a concentration in Nurse Midwifery from ECU in 2015.
-After graduation, she worked briefly as a labor and delivery nurse and then as a home birth midwife serving Fayetteville and surrounding areas.
-In 2021, Mrs. Braimah was named Carolina Nurses' League’s Midwife of the Year.
-A true advocate and life-long student of the midwifery model of care, she also co-founded the Mocha Midwifery Collective which seeks to decrease maternal health disparities by increasing diversity among out-of-hospital birthworkers.
-Mrs. Braimah is also a respected and active member of several maternal health organizations including Birth Center Equity and American College of Nurse Midwives.
+Tina is the owner and Executive Director of Aya Birth and Community Wellness, which has grown as an expansion of her home birth midwifery practice, Sankofa Birth and Women’s Care.
+She was the first Black Certified Nurse Midwife (CNM) attending home births in North Carolina and also the first Black Certified Professional Midwife (CPM) in the state.
+Tina has over 20 years of experience supporting women in a variety of settings.
+She received her Master of Science in Nursing with a concentration in Nurse Midwifery from East Carolina University in 2015.
+After graduation, she worked briefly as a labor and delivery nurse and then as a home birth midwife serving Fayetteville and surrounding areas, before starting her own practice in 2017.
+A true advocate and life-long student of the midwifery model of care, she also co-founded Mocha Midwifery Collective, an organization that strives to improve maternal health outcomes by training BIPOC individuals to serve as birth assistants in their respective communities.

 Community & Partnerships Manager